Stokes Purple® Sweet Potato

-Kita Akari potatoes are available year-round, but have a peak season in autumn.
+Kita Akari potatoes are available year-round, with a peak season in the fall.

-Kita Akari potatoes are typically enjoyed in simple preparations.
-They make excellent mashed potatoes, or may be boiled and used in potato salads, or eaten with butter.
-They are tasty in stews, soups and curry dishes, although care must be taken not to cook them too long as they will disintegrate.
-Store Kita Akari potatoes wrapped in a perforated plastic bag or paper bags, and keep them in a cool, well-ventilated place.
+Kita Akari potatoes are most often enjoyed in cooked preparations.
+They make excellent mashed potatoes, and may be boiled and used in potato salads, or eaten with butter.
+They are also tasty in stews, soups and curry dishes.
+Kita Akari potatoes are notorious for losing their structure and disintegrating, and so should be cooked quickly.
+Store Kita Akari potatoes wrapped in a paper bag or cardboard box, and keep them in a cool, well-ventilated place.